 - Ensure that the wellbeing of the Adult at Risk is promoted and that in deciding on any action to be taken we will take into account their views, wishes, feelings and beliefs, for example when considering whether to refer concerns to statutory bodies or when seeking support from charitable organisations.

 However we recognise that Adults at Risk sometimes have complex interpersonal relationships and may be ambivalent, unclear or unrealistic about their personal circumstances and may not fully appreciate potential risks to their safety or well-being and therefore it may not always be possible to fully defer to their wishes when seeking he best way forward.

-Member of the University: Reference to a “Member of the University” includes staff, students and alumni of the University.
+Member of the University: Reference to a “Member of the University” includes staff, students, apprentices and alumni of the University.

 Staff: References to ‘staff’ include all paid University staff whether working on a permanent or temporary contract, apprentices, or engaged as “third party contract staff” working directly for the University.

-Student: References to “student” includes all students registered with the University, including those based in partner organisations who are registered with the University to gain a professional qualification and third party apprentices for whom we provide training.
+Student: References to “student” includes all students registered with the University, including those based in partner organisations who are registered with the University to gain a professional qualification.

 Volunteer: “Volunteers” are generally members of the university but may include other associated persons volunteering to lead or support University-led activities for which they are not paid including for example volunteering activity through Warwick Volunteers, Warwick in Africa or similar initiatives, supporting Widening Participation and Outreach events, etc.